Heart of Westwood

 Strategy

-Our strategy was based on one core belief: future mobility in Westwood should be designed as an integrated system, not as isolated transportation fixes.
+Our strategy was based on one main belief: future mobility in Westwood should work as an integrated system, not as a set of disconnected transportation fixes.
 Three strategic moves shaped the concept.

-Rather than inventing a brand new site, we focused on Parking Structure 32, a large existing structure directly next to the new D-Line station.
-This made the concept more feasible, more strategic, and more relevant to Westwood’s actual future.
+Rather than proposing a completely new site, we focused on Parking Structure 32, a large existing structure directly beside the future D-Line station.
+That made the concept more relevant to Westwood’s actual future and more believable as a long-term redevelopment opportunity.

 The current Parking Structure 32 site, which became the basis for reimagining the area as a future multimodal mobility hub.